 Depending on your denomination, your church may offer additional resources like bible studies, confirmation classes, after-school care, or monthly group gatherings.
 These kinds of extracurriculars can easily be missed by someone who’s new to your group.
 Make sure your programs are clearly communicated from the get-go to increase the chances of your new member getting involved early.

 The final message in your welcome sequence is the opportunity to gather feedback.
+This can be sent to new members as well as utilized when reaching out to inactive church members.
 In order to see if your welcome efforts are working you should take this time to send subscribers a brief survey.
 This survey will follow up on all the points above asking if they’ve attended mass, visited your website, attended an event, and any other follow-up questions you think would be helpful.
 Over time this feedback will help you sharpen your welcome sequence and continue to attract and service more folks to your church!

 Inviting new members into your community is exciting!
 Making sure they have the best experience possible with your church shouldn’t be stressful for you or them.
 By automating as much of the process as you can, you ultimately create a win-win experience!